lucashertzog/ResPrj_VACS_Lesotho_2018_Social_Protection/README.md

 # Violence Against Children and Youth Surveys: Data Analysis Pipeline

-This is a data analysis pipeline was created by Lucas Hertzog, Ph.D., 2023.
+This is a data analysis pipeline was created by Lucas Hertzog in 2023.
 It utilizes the `targets` package in R for defining and managing data processing and analysis tasks.

 ## Overview